 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Additional Information||The added extension (.harma) has been used by ransomware from the Dharma malware family.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious and/or irrelevant emails should not be opened, especially ones received from unknown addresses.
-Any attachments (or links) found in dubious mail - must never be opened, as doing so can trigger an infection.
-It is recommended to only use official and verified download channels.
+Suspicious and/or irrelevant emails should not be opened, especially those received from unknown addresses.
+Any attachments or links found in dubious mail must never be opened, since doing so can trigger an infection.
+Use official and verified download channels.
 All programs should be activated and updated with tools/functions provided by legitimate developers.
-Illegal activation tools ("cracks") and third party updaters carry a high risk of malware installation, therefore they are advised against use.
-It is important to device/user safety to have a reputable anti-virus/anti-spyware suite installed and kept updated.
-This software is to be used for regular system scans and removal of detected/potential threats.
-If your computer is already infected with .harma (Ouroboros), we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Illegal activation tools ("cracks") and third party updaters carry a high risk of malware installation and should not be used.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
+This software should be used for regular system scans and removal of detected/potential threats.
+If your computer is already infected with .harma (Ouroboros), we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.